TSS Safeguarding Policy

 Child Disclosures

-TSS and its staff recognises its duty to report any child disclosures as soon as possible.
 The process for raising and dealing with child disclosures is as follows:

-Any member of staff (paid or unpaid) from TSS is required to report any concerns in the first instance to the DSL.
+Any member of staff (paid or unpaid) from TSS is required to report any concerns in the first instance to the DSO.
 A written record of the disclosure will be completed by the Safeguarding lead using the form in Appendix 1.

 The advice given by the local authority will be followed.